The humble beard comb.

-As a general rule of thumb though, here is a foolproof method to keep your comb clean and your beard neat.
+As a general rule of thumb though, here is a foolproof method to keep your brush and comb clean and your beard neat.

-You don’t need much in the way of tools to clean your comb.
+You don’t need much in the way of tools to clean your beard comb.

-A manual toothbrush though can be a very useful aid here.
+A manual toothbrush used as a beard brush though can be a very useful aid here.

 Pick up the cheapest one you can in a discount store or somewhere similar – seriously, the cheapest, 50 cent models will do the job just fine.

 If notice your hair comb is getting a little oily or full of bits of beard debris, fill a bowl (or the washroom sink) with warm water.

 Squirt a little liquid soap onto your comb and carefully work it between the teeth of the comb with your fingertips.

 Be extra careful not to bend the teeth too far out of position.

 Rinse the comb clean of soap and most of the dirt, then hold it underneath warm running water and get to work with your toothbrush.

 Run the bristles of the toothbrush up and down the teeth of the comb, rinsing all the while with fresh water.